albersgroup/bluewire/README.md

 ## TUTORIAL

-This guide will walk through options and steps for setting up a minimal example completing the objective laid out in the overview above.
+The guides in the sections linked below will walk through options and steps for setting up a minimal example completing the objective laid out in the project overview.

 ### Message Broker